bitsai/jarvis/README.md

     spotify track <query>: play specified track
     spotify tracks <query>: list top 5 track results for the query

 * Currently, queries only return US-available results.
-To change this, update the "country" var in src/jarvis/commands/spotify.clj.
+To change this, please update the "country" var in src/jarvis/commands/spotify.clj.

 ### Wolfram Alpha

-* If no command is specified, a Wolfram Alpha query is performed.
+* If no command is specified, the inputs are treated as a Wolfram Alpha query.

 * Example queries: http://www.wolframalpha.com/examples/